 Participants will be assessed on a combination of presentations, team projects and individual reflections.
 Reflective practices including self-evaluation will be required along with seeking and providing peer feedback.
 Feedback will be provided such that students can improve on subsequent assessments (i.e. feedforward feedback).
 Each of the individual modules (and the course overall) is designed to be progressive in nature, to allow students to carry forward insights and lessons learned based in an ongoing and iterative process, based on their own reflections and feedback provided.
 The ‘Design for User-Centric, Sustainable Solutions’ module will serve as a capstone assessment of prior learning in the course (as it involves the application of the knowledge, mindset/toolkit/skillset gained in the initial modules) A pass/fail grade will be used for each of the modules and Graduate Diploma overall.

 Head of Programme Development

 Colman Farrell co-founded the School for Social Entrepreneurs, and Suas, the educational charity.
-He also served as Vice Chair of Dóchas (the association of Irish NGOs) for two years.
-After qualifying as a medical doctor he worked in East Arica, before moving to work in in software, project management and organisational development across both public and private sectors.
+He also served as Vice-Chair of Dóchas (the association of Irish NGOs) for two years.
+After qualifying as a medical doctor he worked in East Arica, before moving to work in software, project management and organisational development across both public and private sectors.
 He has become increasingly engaged with Sustainability over the past 3 years.

 See more of Colman’s story here.